jitsi/handbook/docs/dev-guide/ljm-api.md

         5. `micDeviceId` - the deviceID for the audio device that is going to be used
         6. `minFps` - the minimum frame rate for the video stream (passed to GUM)
         7. `maxFps` - the maximum frame rate for the video stream (passed to GUM)
-        8. `desktopSharingFrameRate`
-           - `min` - Minimum fps
-           - `max` - Maximum fps
-        9. `desktopSharingSourceDevice` - The device id or label for a video input source that should be used for screensharing.
+        8. `desktopSharingSourceDevice` - The device id or label for a video input source that should be used for screensharing.
-        10. `facingMode` - facing mode for a camera (possible values - 'user', 'environment')
+        9. `facingMode` - facing mode for a camera (possible values - 'user', 'environment')
-        11. `firePermissionPromptIsShownEvent` - optional boolean parameter.
+        10. `firePermissionPromptIsShownEvent` - optional boolean parameter.
 If set to `true`, `JitsiMediaDevicesEvents.PERMISSION_PROMPT_IS_SHOWN` will be fired when browser shows gUM permission prompt.
-        12. `fireSlowPromiseEvent` - optional boolean parameter.
+        11. `fireSlowPromiseEvent` - optional boolean parameter.
 If set to `true`, `JitsiMediaDevicesEvents.USER_MEDIA_SLOW_PROMISE_TIMEOUT` will be fired when browser takes too long to resolve the gUM promise.
 This event is mutual exclusive with the above `JitsiMediaDevicesEvents.PERMISSION_PROMPT_IS_SHOWN` event
     - `firePermissionPromptIsShownEvent` - __DEPRECATED__.
 Use options.firePermissionPromptIsShownEvent instead

 * `JitsiMeetJS.createTrackVADEmitter(localAudioDeviceId, sampleRate, vadProcessor)` - Creates a TrackVADEmitter service that connects an audio track to a VAD (voice activity detection) processor in order to obtain VAD scores for individual PCM audio samples.